 Male and female build the nest together over the course of a week in May or early June, making a mound out of dead plant materials such as sedges and marsh grasses that grow along the lake’s edge.
 Then one of the loons crawls on top of the mound and shapes the interior to the contours of its body.
 The finished nest is about 22 inches wide and looks like a clump of dead grasses by the edge of the water.

-North American Common Loon populations are stable and healthy overall.
-However, Common Loons require clear, unpolluted lakes, and can be harmed by pollution and disturbances.
+North American Common Loon populations are stable and healthy overall, and between 1966 and 2015 populations remained stable, and slightly increased in the U.S., according to the North American Breeding Bird Survey.
+The species rates an 11 out of 20 on the Continental Concern Score, and is not on the 2016 State of North America's Birds' Watch List.
+The North American Waterbird Conservation Plan lists them as a Species of Moderate Concern.
+Common Loons require clear, unpolluted lakes, and can be harmed by pollution and disturbances.
 Regional declines have occurred at the southern edge of their range.
 In the Midwest, loons have disappeared from breeding sites in Illinois, Indiana, Iowa, and Ohio, and are only found in northern areas of Minnesota, Wisconsin, and Michigan.
 Their range has retracted in New England as well, though loon populations have rebounded there thanks to restoration efforts.
 Lead fishing sinkers, which loons ingest when they scoop up pebbles off the lake bottom to store in their gizzards, have been a significant cause of loon deaths from lead poisoning.
 Mercury from the burning of coal can build up in lakes through rainfall, and this has led to poor reproductive success for Common Loons in Canada, New England, and Wisconsin.
 Common Loons are often caught inadvertently by commercial fishing nets, both on the Great Lakes and in the ocean.
 Acid rain can acidify lakes, reducing fish populations that loons depend on.
 Human activity, particularly motorboats, can disturb loons on breeding lakes.
 Ocean oil spills can cause die-offs on loon wintering waters.
 Scientists are monitoring satellite transmitters on loons to evaluate if and how they were affected by the 2010 Deepwater Horizon oil spill.
 Back to top